Ideal forms of Coppersmith's theorem and Guruswami-Sudan list decoding: Polynomials and Reed-Solomon list decoding

 \section{Polynomials and Reed-Solomon list decoding}

 In this section, we prove Theorem~\ref{theorem:polycop} using an approach analogous to that of the previous section.
-Guruswami and Sudan's technique for list decoding of Reed-Solomon codes \cite{guruswami-sudan} is similar in that it involves constructing a bivariate polynomial that vanishes to high degree at particular points.
+Guruswami and Sudan's technique for list decoding of Reed-Solomon codes \cite{guruswami-sudan} is similar in that it involves constructing a bivariate polynomial that vanishes to high order at particular points.
 To construct such a polynomial, they write each vanishing condition as a set of linear equations on the coefficients of the polynomial under construction.
 The linear equations can be solved to obtain the desired polynomial, and the polynomial factored to obtain its roots.

-Similarly, the polynomials used in Coppersmith's method are constructed in order to vanish to high degree, the condition ensured by equation \eqref{eq:integers-vanish}.
+Similarly, the polynomials used in Coppersmith's method are constructed so as to vanish to high order, the condition ensured by equation \eqref{eq:integers-vanish}.
 The conceptual difference is that this condition follows from the form of the lattice basis, rather than being imposed as linear constraints.
 With the right definition of lattice basis reduction in the polynomial setting, we can emulate the proof from the integer case.

 We regard $f(x)$ as a polynomial in $x$ with coefficients that are polynomials in the variable $z$.
 To prove Theorem~\ref{theorem:polycop}, we would like to construct a polynomial $Q(x)$ over $F[z]$ from the polynomials $x^j f(x)^i p(z)^{k-i}$.
 If $b(z)$ divides both $p(z)$ and $f(w(z))$, then $b(z)^k$ divides $w(z)^j f(w(z))^i p(z)^{k-i}$ and thus also any linear combination of such polynomials.